Xeni-ya/Lava-Studio/README.md

 ## About the project

-Veggieboost implemented on Sass preprocessor.
+The site is implemented on Sass preprocessor.
 In the project were used the following technologies:

 - Flexbox
 - CSS Grid Layout